There are plenty of reasons to get a smart lock.

 Schlage Sense works with HomeKit for controlling your lock using Siri.
 Schlage Connect is designed for Alexa and Z-Wave integration.
-We’ll dive into these differences and more now.
+Schlage Encode is a WiFi lock that doesn’t require a hub.

 Schlage Sense vs Connect

 Affiliate Disclosure: This page contains affiliate links, which earn us a commission at no cost to you.

 First, there are quite a few similarities between both Schlage Sense and Connect.
 Let’s take a look.